About the film archive

 Learn about the history behind our documentary film archive from the 1940s.

 Britain enters World War Two, and the capital prepares itself for the trials ahead.

-Soon after 11 o’clock on September 3rd the Prime Minister broadcast to the nation; Britain had fulfilled her obligations and was at war.'
+Soon after 11 o'clock on September 3rd the Prime Minister broadcasts to the nation; Britain had fulfilled her obligations and was at war.'

 (Films of Britain - British Council Film Department Catalogue - 1940)

 All films are subject to the Creative Commons licence guidelines.

 Learn more about how to use to the film archive.